miklevin/MikeLev.in/_posts/2022-06-10-what-i-want-to-offer-the-world-doesn-t-align-with-existing-youtube-search.md

 ---
 date: 2022-06-10
 title: What I Want To Offer The World Doesn't Align With Existing YouTube Search
-permalink: /blog/what-i-want-to-offer-the-world-doesn-t-align-with-existing-youtube-search/
 headline: "Offering Something New to the World: Hand and Finger Magic Tricks for Adults Aged 25-44"
 description: "I'm offering something new to the world: hand and finger magic tricks that I learned from my mailman.
 I'm targeting adults aged 25 to 44, and I want to help them grab skills for life.
 My YouTube analytics show that I have a large female audience and I'm now using my knowledge to become a pied piper of a new generation.
 Come join me and learn valuable knowledge that will help you future-proof your skills."
 keywords: Hand, Finger, Magic, Tricks, Mailman, Adults, 25-44, Female, Future-Proof, Skills, Knowledge, Pied Piper, New Generation
-categories: magic, knowledge
+categories: magic, skills, knowledge
+permalink: /blog/what-i-want-to-offer-the-world-doesn-t-align-with-existing-youtube-search/
 layout: post
 ---

 Okay, so I produced what I think could be a break-out video for the whole wsl --install thing.
 Technically, it will be the first of a series that gets to all